Njugen/tabflower/README.md

 - FullWidthLoadbar
     Component containing and animating a loadbar on top of the DOM.
 Animation triggers each time the refreshfactor in the App component state is increased.

-__src/components/views/view.jsx: The view component__
+__src/components/views: The view component and its child components__

-located in /tabeon/src/components/views/view.jsx
+located in /tabeon/src/components/views

-The view component acts as a parent component for all pageviews in Tabeon.
-This component contains all common features for a pageview, such as calling the modal handler located in the app component, or informing the app component about the currently mounted view.
+This folder holds all page view components, including view.jsx, which is the parent component for all pageviews in Tabeon.
+This component contains all common features for a pageview, such as calling the modal handler located in the app component, or automatically informing the app component whenever a view has been mounted.
 This component does not render anything, but its child components do.

 Example: